Iván Azón

-Iván Azón Monzón (born 24 December 2002) is a Spanish professional footballer who plays as a forward for club Ipswich Town, on loan from club Como.
+Iván Azón Monzón (born 24 December 2002) is a Spanish professional footballer who plays as a forward for club Getafe, on loan from club Como.

 Club career

 Zaragoza

-Born in Zaragoza, Aragon, Azón joined Real Zaragoza's youth setup from UD Amistad.
-He spent the 2018–19 season on loan at EM El Olivar after nursing a knee injury, but returned to the side ahead of the 2019–20 campaign, also playing in the UEFA Youth League.
+Born in Zaragoza, Aragon, Azón joined Real Zaragoza's youth setup from Amistad.
+He spent the 2018–19 season on loan at El Olivar after nursing a knee injury, but returned to the side ahead of the 2019–20 campaign, also playing in the UEFA Youth League.

-Azón made his senior debut with the reserves on 18 July 2020, coming on as a second-half substitute in a 0–1 Tercera División away loss against SD Tarazona, in the promotion play-offs.
-He made his first team debut on 8 November, replacing Gabriel Fernández at half-time in a 0–1 away loss against CD Tenerife in the Segunda División championship.
+Azón made his senior debut with the reserves on 18 July 2020, coming on as a second-half substitute in a 0–1 Tercera División away loss against Tarazona, in the promotion play-offs.
+He made his first team debut on 8 November, replacing Gabriel Fernández at half-time in a 0–1 away loss against Tenerife in the Segunda División championship.

-Azón scored his first senior goal on 16 December 2020, netting the opener in a 2–0 away win against Gimnástica de Torrelavega, for the season's Copa del Rey.
-His first league goal came on the following 2 January, as he netted the equalizer in a 1–1 draw at FC Cartagena.
+Azón scored his first senior goal on 16 December 2020, netting the opener in a 2–0 away win against Gimnástica Torrelavega, for the season's Copa del Rey.
+His first league goal came on the following 2 January, as he netted the equalizer in a 1–1 draw at Cartagena.
 On 14 January 2021, Azón renewed his contract until 2024.

 Como

-On 3 February 2025, Azón signed with Como in Italian Serie A.
+On 3 February 2025, Azón signed with Como in Serie A.

-Ipswich Town (loan)
+Loan to Ipswich Town

-On 28 August 2025, Azón signed with Ipswich Town on loan deal for the 2025-26 season.
+On 28 August 2025, Azón signed with Ipswich Town on loan for the 2025–26 season.
 On 8 November 2025, he scored his first goal for the club against Swansea City.

+Loan to Getafe

+On 1 September 2026, Azón returned to Spain after agreeing to a one-year loan deal with La Liga side Getafe.